Education in Russia: Unified state examinations

 Traditionally, the universities and institutes conducted their own admissions tests regardless of the applicants' school record.
 There was no uniform measure of graduates' abilities; marks issued by high schools were perceived as incompatible due to grading variances between schools and regions.
 In 2003 the Ministry of Education launched the Unified state examination (USE) programme.
 The set of standardised tests for high school graduates, issued uniformly throughout the country and rated independent of the student's schoolmasters, akin to the North American SAT, was supposed to replace entrance exams to state universities.
 Thus, the reformers reasoned, the USE would empower talented graduates from remote locations to compete for admissions at the universities of their choice, at the same time eliminating admission-related bribery, then estimated at 1 billion US dollars annually.
 In 2003, 858 university and college workers were indicted for bribery; the admission "fee" in MGIMO allegedly reached 30,000 US dollars.

 University heads, notably Moscow State University rector Viktor Sadovnichiy, resisted the change, arguing that their schools cannot survive without charging the applicants with their own entrance hurdles.
 Nevertheless, the legislators enacted USE in February 2007.
 In 2008, it was mandatory for the students and optional for the universities; it is fully mandatory since 2009.
-A few higher education establishments are still allowed to introduce their own entrance tests in addition to USE scoring; such tests must be publicized in advance.
+A few higher education establishments are still allowed to introduce their own entrance tests in addition to USE scoring; such tests must be publicised in advance.

 Awarding USE grades involves two stages.
 In this system, a "primary grade" is the sum of points for completed tasks, with each of the tasks having a maximum number of points allocated to it.
 The maximum total primary grade varies by subject, so that one might obtain, for instance, a primary grade of 23 out of 37 in mathematics and a primary grade of 43 out of 80 in French.
 The primary grades are then converted into final or "test grades" by means of a sophisticated statistical calculation, which takes into account the distribution of primary grades among the examinees.
-This system has been criticized for its lack of transparency.
+This system has been criticised for its lack of transparency.

 The first nationwide USE session covering all regions of Russia was held in the summer of 2008.
 25.3% students failed the literature test, 23.5% failed mathematics; the highest grades were recorded in French, English and social studies.
 Twenty thousand students filed objections against their grades; one third of objections were settled in the student's favor.

 The Basic State Exam is also held after nine years of education, two years before the Unified State Exam.